The Legend of Zelda: Ocarina of Time: Story

 Seven years later, an older Link awakens in the Sacred Realm and is met by Rauru, one of the seven Sages who protect the entrance to the Sacred Realm.
-Rauru explains that Link's spirit was sealed for seven years until he was old enough to wield the Master Sword and defeat Ganondorf, who has taken over Hyrule.
-The seven sages have the ability to imprison Ganondorf in the Sacred Realm, but five are unaware of their identities as sages.
-Link is returned to the Temple of Time and meets the mysterious Sheik, who guides him to free five temples from Ganondorf's control and allow their sages to awaken.
-Link befriended all five sages as a child: his childhood friend Saria, the Sage of the Forest Temple; Darunia, the Sage of the Fire Temple; Ruto, the Sage of the Water Temple; Impa, the Sage of the Shadow Temple; and Nabooru, leader of the Gerudo in Ganondorf's absence, the Sage of the Spirit Temple.
-After the five sages awaken, Sheik reveals himself to be Zelda in disguise and the seventh sage.
-Zelda explains that Ganondorf's heart was unbalanced, causing the Triforce to split into three pieces.
-Ganondorf acquired only the Triforce of Power, while Zelda received the Triforce of Wisdom and Link the Triforce of Courage.
+Rauru explains that the Master Sword was the key to the Sacred Realm, and pulling it allowed Ganondorf to claim the Triforce.
+Link's spirit was then sealed for seven years until he was old enough to wield the Master Sword and defeat Ganondorf, who has since taken over Hyrule.
+The seven Sages have the ability to imprison Ganondorf in the Sacred Realm, but five are unaware of their identities as Sages.
+Link is returned to the Temple of Time and meets the mysterious Sheik, who guides him to free five temples from Ganondorf's control and allow their Sages to awaken.
+Link is able to freely travel between his childhood and the present by placing the Master Sword back in its pedestal, which he uses to awaken the five Sages: Saria, Darunia, Ruto, Impa, and Nabooru.
+Afterwards, Sheik reveals himself to be a disguised Zelda and the seventh Sage.
+Zelda explains that Ganondorf's heart was unbalanced, causing the Triforce to split into three pieces; Ganondorf acquired only the Triforce of Power, while Zelda received the Triforce of Wisdom and Link the Triforce of Courage.

-Ganondorf then magically captures Zelda and teleports her to his castle, imprisoning her in a large crystal.
-He telepathically explains to Link that the Triforce can be reunited and used properly if the three people holding each piece of it are brought together in one place.
-The other six sages help Link enter the stronghold, where he frees Zelda after defeating Ganondorf, who destroys the castle in an attempt to kill Link and Zelda.
-After they escape the collapsing castle, Ganondorf emerges from the rubble and transforms into a boar-like beast named Ganon using the Triforce of Power.
-He knocks the Master Sword from Link's hand, but with Zelda's aid, Link retrieves the Master Sword and defeats Ganon.
-The seven sages seal Ganondorf in the Sacred Realm, but he vows revenge on their descendants using the Triforce of Power.
+Ganondorf captures Zelda and teleports her to his castle, intending to use her and Link's pieces of the Triforce to increase his power.
+The other six Sages help Link enter the stronghold, where he frees Zelda after defeating Ganondorf, who destroys the castle in an attempt to kill them.
+After they escape, Ganondorf emerges from the rubble and uses the Triforce of Power to transform into a boar-like beast named Ganon, whom Link defeats with Zelda's aid.
+The seven Sages seal Ganondorf—who vows revenge on their descendants using the Triforce of Power—in the Sacred Realm.
 Zelda uses the Ocarina of Time to send Link back to his childhood.
-Navi departs and young Link meets Zelda in the castle garden once more, where he retains knowledge of Hyrule's fate, preventing its decline.
+Navi departs and young Link meets Zelda in the castle garden once more, where he passes on knowledge of Hyrule's fate to prevent its decline.